huggingface/blog/fast-mac-diffusion.md

 ## What exactly is 🧨Diffusers for Mac anyway?

 The 🧨Diffusers app ([App Store](https://apps.apple.com/app/diffusers/id1666309574), [source code](https://github.com/huggingface/swift-coreml-diffusers)) is the Mac counterpart to our [🧨`diffusers` library](https://github.com/huggingface/diffusers).
-This library is written in Python with PyTorch, and uses a modular design to train and run diffusion models. 🧨`diffusers` supports many different models and tasks, and are highly configurable and well optimized.
+This library is written in Python with PyTorch, and uses a modular design to train and run diffusion models. 🧨`diffusers` supports many different models and tasks, and is highly configurable and well optimized.
 It runs on Mac, too, using PyTorch's [`mps` accelerator](https://huggingface.co/docs/diffusers/optimization/mps), which is an alternative to `cuda` on Apple Silicon.

 Why would you want to run a native Mac app then?
 There are many reasons:
 - It uses Core ML models, instead of the original PyTorch ones.
 This is important because they allow for [additional optimizations](https://machinelearning.apple.com/research/stable-diffusion-coreml-apple-silicon) relevant to the specifics of Apple hardware, and because Core ML models can run on all the compute devices in your system: the CPU, the GPU and the Neural Engine, _at once_ – the Core ML framework will decide what portions of your model to run on each device to make it as fast as possible.
 PyTorch's `mps` device cannot use the Neural Engine.